MLeidel/GptGUI/README.md

 - Clear
 > Clears the query box and the response area.
 - Save
-> Save the response area with the query into your _myqueries.txt_ file that was set up in gptgui.ini.
+> Save the response from Gpt, with the query, into your _save_ file that you set up in gptgui.ini.
+Also you can turn on _Auto Save_ in the options which automatically saves each query/response.
 - View
-> Displays the _myqueries.txt_ file you set up in gptgui.ini.
+> Displays the _save_ file you set up in gptgui.ini.
 You cannot edit the file hear.
 - Purge
-> Clears the contens of the _myqueries.txt_ file.
+> Clears the contens of the _save_ file.
 - Options
 > launches the Options editor.